testmunk/docs/android.rst

 ..
 VIDEO HEREEE

 A more advanced way of inspecting elements on the view is using the console.
-While your app is running on the device, open a new terminal window and enter:
+Open a new terminal window, `cd` into the folder that contains your `apk` file, and enter:

 .. code-block:: console